LonelyGuy12/EZPaginator-disnake/README.md

 ![](https://img.shields.io/badge/python-%3E%3D%203.6-blue)

-Simple pagination wrapper for disnake.
+Simple pagination wrapper for disnake.\n
 Listen all I did was discord ~> disnake
 And I got no mere idea of how this works lol